noahehall/nodeproto/README.md

 # @nodeproto
-  - monorepo for rapidly prototyping end-to-end, complex, and secure applications and microservices
+  - bleeding-edge monorepo for rapidly prototyping end-to-end, complex, and secure applications and microservices

 | tech stach |